Miracle Village: Description

-History

-Miracle Village has been called "a profoundly Christian place", and "a sanctuary".
-It was created by the late Richard Witherow, a minister working in prisons for 30 years, who wrote and self-published The Modern Day Leper, attacking the way society treats sex offenders with what he calls punitive, illogical, and counterproductive laws.
-Witherow, who has since died, and his wife Maggie started Miracle Village in response to Florida's sex offender registration laws, that strictly limit where offenders may live.
-Witherow, who was a private detective before entering the ministry, previously ran a ranch for sex offenders in rural and isolated Okeechobee County, Florida, that was forced to close because of zoning.

 Previously, the complex was known as Pelican Lake.
 It was built by U.S. Sugar in 1964 as housing for migrants working the sugar cane fields, now replaced by machinery.
 After working out a deal with Matthew 25 Ministries to lease the property, the owner, Alston Management Inc., informed residents with school-age children that they would have to leave or be evicted.

 Federal law prohibits discrimination against families with children, except in certain cases such as communities for the elderly.
 Witherow was sued by the Legal Aid Society of Palm Beach County and the Florida Equal Justice Center on behalf of some residents.
 In 2011, a federal judge found that Matthew 25 Ministries and Alston Management had violated the Federal Fair Housing Act.

 Relations with Pahokee

 Miracle Village's relations with nearby Pahokee were initially difficult, but have improved considerably.
 The day Pat Powers, a resident and the village manager, first approached the City Council in nearby Pahokee, "We were the plague.
 They wanted to hang us.
 They wanted to knock the crap out of us and they had to give us a police escort to leave."

-The mayor in 2009, Wayne Whitaker, stated that he was unaware that offenders were being recruited to live there and that he believed having so many live together would be "very, very risky."
+The mayor in 2009, Wayne Whitaker, stated that he was unaware that offenders were being recruited to live there and that he believed having so many live together would be "very, very risky".